 SciFinder enables you to identify the latest, most relevant chemical research.
 More than 33 million chemical substances may be searched by chemical name, chemical structure, CAS Registry Numbers, and formula.
 SciFinder Mobile allows researchers to use smartphones to access CAS databases.
 SciFinder Mobile is not restricted by IP address and there are no special apps to download.
 You will learn about these features and more.

 This workshop will help students recognize the potential pitfalls and perks of their social media use.
 Topics covered: Developing professional social media content – What’s appropriate, what’s TMI, and how to clean up your online image; Professional outlets for personal expression – send the right message!; Using social media to your advantage by promoting your personality and creativity to a wider online network; Expanding your professional network through such outlets as Facebook, Twitter, LinkedIn or blogging; Making a good impression 24/7 – know your privacy settings, limitations, and what comes up when you’re searched.

 Survey SOS: Finding Research Instruments & Tests Workshop

 Do you use surveys, tests, or research instruments in your research?
 Do you have trouble finding these tools?
 Gumberg Library is holding an interactive workshop to provide graduate students and faculty with strategies for identifying, assessing, and obtaining research instruments.
 You will leave the workshop with approaches for tackling these research obstacles.
 Co-sponsored by CTE.

-What You Really Need to Know about PubMed
+Systematic Reviews: 5 Things You Need to Know

 12 -- Zotero Basics, 10-11:15 a.m.